-Secondary-progressive MS (SPMS) is a form of multiple sclerosis.
-It’s considered to be the next stage after relapsing-remitting MS (RRMS).
+Secondary-progressive multiple sclerosis (SPMS) is a form of multiple sclerosis.
+It’s considered the next stage after relapsing-remitting MS (RRMS).
 With SPMS, there are no longer any signs of remission.
 This means that the condition is worsening despite treatment.
-However, treatment is still necessary to help ease your symptoms and treat attacks.
+However, treatment is still necessary to help ease symptoms, treat attacks, and hopefully slow the progression of disability.

-The condition is common.
-In fact, most MS patients will develop SPMS at some point.
-But if you know its signs and detect SPMS early, your doctor will be better able to help you manage the symptoms.
+This stage is common.
+In fact, most people with MS will develop SPMS at some point.
+Knowing the signs of SPMS can help you detect it early.
+The sooner your treatment starts, the better your doctor will be able to help you manage the symptoms.

-MS is a progressive autoimmune disease that comes in different forms and affects patients differently.
-According to Johns Hopkins Medicine, about 90 percent of all patients have RRMS.
+MS is a progressive autoimmune disease that comes in different forms and affects people differently.
+According to Johns Hopkins Medicine, about 90 percent of those with MS have RRMS.
 This is the earliest stage of MS.

 - numbness or tingling